crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

-# Exercise 3 - Configuration in Azure DevOps Release Pipelines
+# Exercise 3 - Configuration in Azure DevOps Release Pipelines (40 min)

 Very often we have multiple environments that our applications need to be deployed to.
 In this workshop we will have two - "DEV" and "Production".
 For simplicity we have left out other, traditional environments like QA and UAT, but the following concepts apply exactly the same.